hlnb/helenbee-site/src/writings/2025/returning-to-myself.md

 Maybe this month can be an invitation to come home to ourselves:

 to breathe, to reflect, and to recognise how far weâ€™ve already come.

+**Journal Prompt:**

+What is one small daily practice that helps you return to yourself?
+Name it, describe how it feels in your body, and choose one gentle way to make space for it this month.